 After an initial seven years in Civil Engineering, Peter joined the embryonic IT industry in 1976 as a programmer.
 His extensive software experience includes 18 years in the hospitality industry, two years with Macquarie Bank and 14 years in the advertising industry.
 Raised in Swan Hill, he has lived most of his life on the East Coast and for six years in the USA.
 He and his wife Margaret fulfilled a long-held ambition to move to Port Lincoln at the beginning of 2010.
 Peter is President of the Eyre Peninsula Railway Preservation Society, and has published a history of the railways on Eyre Peninsula.
 He takes a keen interest in issues affecting Eyre Peninsula, especially transport and water.
-He retired in 2014.
+He retired (from paid employment) in 2014.

 Ken was born in Adelaide and raised in Clare; Ken was employed in the health industry for nearly 40 years in various roles culminating in undertaking the role of Chief Executive Officer, for the Ceduna and Districts Health Service.

-Appointed August 2016
+Appointed 7 July 2016